 In the UK, it’s estimated that annually the cost of workplace injuries to the economy is nearly £15bn per year (2015/16).
 Research has also suggested that workplace injuries and illnesses in U.S. amount to a staggering $250 billion annually (2013).
+The proper use of specific health and safety systems can dramatically reduce a company’s expenditure on injuries.
 The cost of workplace injuries and illnesses can be broken down into two subsections:

 - ‘Human costs’ – impact of the individual’s quality of life, and in the case of fatal injuries, loss of life

 - ‘Financial costs’ – loss of production due to absence from work, health, rehabilitation, administration and legal costs as well as compensation